-Can Adultery Affect Child Custody?
+Can Adultery Affect Child Custody in Jersey City, NJ?

 Nothing hurts more than finding out the love of your life has been cheating on you behind your back.
 Certainly adultery is a very valid reason to get a divorce from your spouse.
 But will it play a part in the court’s decision on deciding custody of your children?